open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/README.md

 ### TimeService

 Configure the main class in your `Time Service` project to match the file below.
-Here we use the Tracer bean provided by the OpenTelemetry to create an internal span and set some additional events and attributes.
+Here we use the Tracer bean provided by the OpenTelemetry starter to create an internal span and set some additional events and attributes.

 ```java